tonini/alchemist.el/README.md

 By default the status of `alchemist-mix-test`, `alchemist-compile` etc will be represented via the colorized `mode-name`.
 In our case that will be the `elixir-mode`.

-If you don't like that just set the `alchemist-buffer-status-modeline` variable via `(setq alchemist-buffer-status-modeline nil)` or `M-x customize-group [RET] alchemist-buffer`
+If you don't like that just set the `alchemist-test-status-modeline` variable via `(setq alchemist-test-status-modeline nil)` or `M-x customize-group [RET] alchemist-test`

 ![Alchemist Build Status](logo/build_status.png)